 We believe everyone in Wales should have equal access to cancer treatment and support, so we work hard to take our services right into the heart of communities.

 Our two Mobile Support Units travel across Wales delivering chemotherapy and lymphoedema treatments because we know journeys to and from hospital for cancer treatment can be expensive, long and stressful.
 So we bring treatment closer to people’s homes.
-We work with every Health Board in Wales to help save cancer patients those long journeys to and from hospital - during 2013/2014 we saved around 45,000 miles.
+We work with every Health Board in Wales to help save cancer patients those long journeys to and from hospital and every year we save patients around 45,000 miles.

-Our Mobile Support Units have taken their services to over 50 locations and delivered over 10,000 treatments.
+Over the years we’ve treated more than 5,000 patients and delivered nearly 25,000 treatments on our Mobile Support Units.
 We are continually expanding the services we can offer on board and now offer counselling, welfare advice and health checks.

 We launched our second Unit in October 2013 which is dedicated to the treatment, support and care of lymphoedema, a condition often caused by cancer treatment.